By: Mark Diaz

 Considering the second method of proof, let’s say a police officer observes a driver swerving their vehicle erratically in and out of traffic.
 The officer initiates a traffic stop, during which they smell a strong odor of alcohol on the driver’s breath.
 The officer also sees several empty beer cans in the front seat next to the driver.
 Even if the driver refuses a Breathalyzer after being placed under arrest, it is still possible a jury could still convict a defendant of DWI on video evidence and the officer’s testimony alone.

-How Refusing a Breathalyzer Affects Your Driver’s License
+How Does Refusing a Breathalyzer Affect Your Driver’s License

 Now we can address the civil consequences of refusing a Breathalyzer under the implied consent law–the suspension of your driver’s license.
 By law, the Texas Department of Public Safety (DPS) is required to initiate a civil process known as Administrative License Revocation (ALR).
 The process actually begins when you are arrested.